CLARIAH/virtuoso-quad-log/README.md

 that are kept in a [Virtuoso triple store](http://virtuoso.openlinksw.com/).
 Two components are essential in this process.
 These are:

-1. **quad_logger** generates logs of all initial, added, mutated or deleted quads in a [Virtuoso quad store](http://virtuoso.openlinksw.com/rdf-quad-store/) in the [RDF-patch](https://afs.github.io/rdf-patch/) format.
+1. **quad-logger** generates logs of all initial, added, mutated or deleted quads in a [Virtuoso quad store](http://virtuoso.openlinksw.com/rdf-quad-store/) in the [RDF-patch](https://afs.github.io/rdf-patch/) format.
 2. **resourcesync-generator** enables the synchronization of these logs over the internet by means